BedrockStreaming/tech.bedrockstreaming.com/CONTRIBUTING.md

 docker run -p 8080:8080 tech-blog
 ```

-## How to add an article to the blog ?
+## How to add an article to the blog?

 All articles are listed in the `_posts` folder.
-Each article is a Markdown file name like this `YYYY-MM-DD-article-slug.md` where date is the date of publication.
+Each article is a Markdown file named like this `YYYY-MM-DD-article-slug.md` where date is the date of publication.
 :information: If you put a future date of publication, your article won't be visible until this date is passed.

-Make sure ton complete the _frontmatter_ part of your Markdown file in order to define at least those attirbutes:
+Make sure to complete the _frontmatter_ part of your Markdown file in order to define at least those attributes:

 ```markdown
 ---